1

 How much money do most realtors make?

 Most realtors earn a commission-based income that varies widely depending on location, experience, and sales volume.
-According to industry data, the median annual income for real estate agents is around $50,000, but top performers can earn over $100,000 or more annually.
-Income often depends on the number of transactions completed and the commission rates negotiated.
+According to industry data, the median annual income for real estate agents in the United States is around $50,000, but top performers can earn over $100,000 or more annually.
+Success in the field often depends on networking, marketing skills, and market conditions.

 What is the difference between Realtor vs Real Estate Agent?